 Last week, my son (age 7) was playing video games and started crying because his sister wouldn’t let him have the seat closest to the TV.
 He said couldn’t read the words on the TV screen from the other seat.

 My heart sank.
 I figured my kids would need glasses someday, but I was not quite ready for it yet.
 He was only 7!
-But our kids have a way of following their own timelines, right?
+But our kids have a way of following their own timelines, don’t they?

 I didn’t waste any time and called the next day to get an appointment for an exam with our eye doctor.